-Geophysical data provides key information about rock properties of the Earth’s crust
+Geophysical data provide key information about the Earth beneath our feet

-Data from the following geophysical methods are prepared by the Geological Survey of South Australia and are available for download through SARIG:
+Data and from the following geophysical methods are prepared by the Geological Survey of South Australia and are available for download through SARIG

 The magnetic field around the Earth varies spatially, and this information is recorded in aeromagnetic surveys.
 These surveys aid geological mapping and interpretation of concealed bedrock structures, and suggest where exploration for mineral deposits may be focused.